razana95/GAN-image-Generation/README.md

 **Saving the Generator Model:**

 After completing all epochs and batches, the trained generator model is saved for future use.
-Conclusion:
-The provided code outlines a comprehensive training procedure for a GAN, where the discriminator and generator work together in a competitive manner.
-This training process is fundamental to the GAN's ability to generate realistic images.

 ## Model Evaluation: